California kingsnake: Reproduction

 The California kingsnake is an oviparous internal fertilization animal, meaning it lays eggs, as opposed to giving live birth like some other snakes.
 Courtship for this kingsnake begins in the spring usually sometime after their hibernation or first shedding and involves the males competing for available females.
 In order to assert dominance when fighting another male, the California Kingsnake will get onto the other male and proceed biting the other snake.
 Their mating ritual begins by the male snake vibrating uncontrollably.
 Eggs are laid between May and August, which is generally 42–63 days after mating; in preparation the female will have chosen a suitable location.
 The typical clutch size is five to 12 eggs with an average of nine, though clutches of 20 or more eggs are known.
 The hatchlings usually emerge another 40–65 days later and are approximately eight to 13 inches in length.
+Newly hatched kingsnakes stay in their nest for about one week, before shedding their first coat of skin and eventually leaving the nest.
 Adult California kingsnakes are most commonly 2.5–3.5 feet in length, and rarely exceed four feet.

 In captivity

 The California kingsnake is one of the most popular pet reptiles due to its ease of care, attractive appearance and docile demeanor.
 Due to natural color and pattern variability between individual snakes, snake enthusiasts have selectively bred for a variety of color patterns known as "morphs".
 Wild-type California kingsnakes are technically illegal to sell without special permits in their home state of California.
 These increased restrictions are due to a law that prohibits sale of native California species within state lines; albino morphs are exempt from this law.
 The law is loosely enforced.

+In the wild, kingsnakes are able to thermoregulate, migrating to warmer areas if needed due to their cold bloodedness.
+However, in captivity, kingsnakes are not able to freely change locations so most owners use heat lamps, heating pads, and regulate temperatures in their homes to ensure the health of the kingsnake.
+Temperatures between 70 °F and 85 °F are adequate for kingsnakes in captivity.

+Two-headed Snake

+A two-headed California kingsnake raised to the age of seventeen at the Arizona State University reptile collection has gained some notoriety as a rare example of serpentine polycephaly.
+It was born in the wild within the vicinity of the South Mountain Park and Reserve in Arizona, until it was discovered beneath the toilet seat of a public restroom in the foothills of the park and relocated to ASU.
+This mutation was most likely the case of failed cell division during the process of producing twins.